tvoirand/dark_side/readme.txt

 Display Sun, Earth (with longitudes and latitudes), and Moon.

-Version 0.14.3 of the 20181229.
+Version 0.15.0 of the 20190324.

 Added in this version:
-    -error in sun direction calculation for lighting fixed
+    -removed postprocessing for a fresh start

 Todo:
     -get rid of gl-matrix.js dependency